 Our focus for January is hot or cold cereal.

 Tri-City Volunteers want you to know they can use donations of cat and dog food in addition to our regular monthly Silver Barrel donations as they have clients who have pets in need of food as well as themselves.

 Upcoming Events and News You Can Use

-Lucky Stores stamp collection is back: this time for cookware Lucky Stores has started up a new stamp collecting program to earn cookware.
+Lucky Stores stamp collection is back; this time for cookware Lucky Stores has started up a new stamp collecting program to earn cookware.
 If you shop at Lucky Stores, ask for the paper stamps.
-There is an envelope with an explalatory brochure on the bulletin board to collect the stamps.
+There is an envelope, with an explanatory brochure, on the bulletin board to collect the stamps.
 A member of St. James Episcopal Church will turn them in as they accumulate for Abode Homewarming families.
 Program is running from now and into next year.

 Game Night at Christ the King Lutheran Church